 In comparison, the 2000 Census shows Washburn had a population of 2,280 people and a land area of 3.92 square miles [10.2 km²].
 This gives a population density of 369.8 people per square mile [142.8 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Washburn.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Washburn had 1,070 Housing Units<3> and with its population of 2,117 people, this averages 1.98 people per Housing Unit.